 6. Billy & Mary Gaul 1845-1930

 In the 1840s, the microorganism Phytophthora infestans began killing potato plants across Europe.
 The blight devastated crops for years, and nowhere was harder hit than Ireland.
-The resulting Irish Potato Famine—often called the Great Hunger—changed history.
+The resulting Irish Potato Famine, also known as the Great Hunger, changed history in a big way.
 Nearly half of Ireland’s eight million residents either died of starvation or fled to the United States.
-Among the refugees were William and Bridget Gaul, who in 1845 crossed the Atlantic with their three-year-old son.
-His name was also William, but he would go by Billy his entire life.

 After mustering in at the fairgrounds of Carrollton, Illinois, Billy and the rest of Company C, 61st Illinois Infantry Regiment, survived one of the war’s first major engagements at Shiloh, Tennessee, in April 1862.
 Although Billy left no written record, another member of the regiment, Leander Stillwell, published a full memoir, giving us a good sense of where Billy was and when.